Sour Crop in Chickens: Cause, Treatment and Prevention

 chicken sour crop

-Moldy and rotten food
+Moldy and Rotten Food

 Antibiotics

-When chickens get sick or suffer from an infection, antibiotics are part of the course of treatment that veterinarians advise.
+When chickens get sick or suffer from an infection, antibiotics are part of the course of treatment veterinarians advise.

 The thing about antibiotics is that they are formulated to kill bacteria that cause illness or infection.
 Sometimes, good bacteria get affected in the process.

-Poor sanitation
+Poor Sanitation

 Cleanliness is as important as your chicken’s diet.
 Dirty coops and living quarters can cause worms in chickens.